Updated: Mar 4

 You can also add the push up to your home workouts for more variation.

-Scroll down for our step-by-step guide to do your first push up.
+Scroll down or click here to see our step-by-step guide to your first push up.

 Frequently Asked Questions: